Crowdfunding initiative by V2G Clarity

 In return for an early investment we are offering significant discounts on the licence, which allows you to use the technology on all your AC and DC chargers / communication controllers.
 The earlier you commit to funding, the bigger the discount.
 Early-stage funding will also give you access to beta versions of JOSEV and an opportunity to shape the final product to suit your requirements.

 We value a strong relationship with our customers and offer a long-term support as part of our yearly maintenance fee.
+There are also bundles available in case you don't need the full JOSEV package.
 Get in touch for more details.

 minimum down payment